Ashakeayes/get-off-the-road/README.md

 * Then click the link added in this Git Repository and it will take you to the game

 ## Usage
+* For the game:
 * Press A to start
 * Use left and right arrows to move along the screen
 * Press A to jump
+* For my Git Hub:
+* Please see the different weeks files to see prototypes, tutorials and code that guided me and examples of the code i wrote

 ## Acknowledgements
 * My project was inspired and helped by: